WHAT EXACTLY DOES THE WRITER'S VOICE MEAN?

 Now look at this list of nine adjectives.
 Notice any similarities?
 Any glaring differences or words that feel strange, shocking, or not quite accurate to you?

 Pay attention to which words resonate with you, and which do not.
 Then, most importantly, ask yourself why.
-An adjective that shocks you might just be the part of yourself to explore through your writing!
-By doing this broad analysis of yourself, you can pinpoint those qualities that make you unique!
+The qualities that surprise you may be exactly the parts of yourself to explore in your writing.

 Yes, it's advice from a children's show, but it's true!
 There is no one in the world with your unique life experiences, perspective, and personality.
 And yes, celebrating your uniqueness can be hard to do!
-It's hard to put your true self out into the world.
-It's scary!
-People may judge you!
-This is one reason it can be so difficult to hone your writing voice.
-But it is vitally important because not owning your authentic self in your writing will always keep your reader at a distance.
+But your uniqueness matters.
+Owning it on the page is what makes your writing compelling.

 I am enough.